 White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.

 Two: Two or more races.

 Theodore R. Johnson, a former UPS executive, established a charitable trust fund to provide scholarships to students with disabilities who are attending one of Florida’s 11 public universities.
 Mr. Johnson had a hearing impairment and understood the difficulties a person with a disability has to overcome; therefore, he wanted to use his money to make sure students with disabilities have the chance to be the best they can.
 This scholarship is competitively awarded.
 Applications for scholarships are available March 15th – May 15th for the following academic year.
-These applications are available from the Office for Students with Disabilities.
+These applications are available from the Student Accessibility Services.
 Application packets are available in alternate format on request.
-The Theodore R. and Vivian M. Johnson Scholarships are administered by the Office for Students with Disabilities (OSD).
-Application deadline date, May 15, 2015, 5:00 pm.
+The Theodore R. and Vivian M. Johnson Scholarships are administered by the Student Accessibility Services (SAS).

 The McKnight Program is funded and administered through the Florida Endowment Fund for Higher Education.
 The program provides full-time African-American doctoral students with a stipend of $12,000 per year in addition to providing funds for the payment of tuition, fees, books, health insurance, and an allocation that can be used toward the purchase or lease of a personal computer.
 For information on the McKnight Doctoral Fellowship program, please contact the Graduate College.
 Application deadline date, January 15th of each year.
 The McKnight Doctoral Fellowship is administered by FAU Graduate College.